-Canon G1 X Mark III versus Sony RX10 IV
+Canon G1 X Mark III vs Sony RX10 IV

-The Canon PowerShot G1 X Mark III and the Sony Cyber-shot DSC-RX10 IV are two enthusiast cameras that were revealed to the public, respectively, in October 2017 and September 2017.
-Both the G1X Mark III and the RX10 IV are fixed lens compact cameras that are based on an APS-C (G1X Mark III) and an one-inch sensor.
-The Canon has a resolution of 24 megapixel, whereas the Sony provides 20 MP.
+The Canon PowerShot G1 X Mark III and the Sony Cyber-shot DSC-RX10 IV are two enthusiast cameras that were announced, respectively, in October 2017 and September 2017.
+Both the G1X Mark III and the RX10 IV are fixed lens compact cameras that are based on an APS-C (G1X Mark III) and an one-inch (RX10 IV) sensor.
+The Canon has a resolution of 24 megapixels, whereas the Sony provides 20 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX10 IV is notably larger (39 percent) than the Canon G1 X Mark III.
 Moreover, the RX10 IV is substantially heavier (174 percent) than the G1X Mark III.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 Concerning battery life, the G1X Mark III gets 200 shots out of its NB-13L battery, while the RX10 IV can take 400 images on a single charge of its NP-FW50 power pack.
 The power pack in the RX10 IV can be charged via the USB port, which can be very convenient when travelling.

 The following table provides a synthesis of the main physical specifications of the two cameras and other similar ones.
 If you would like to visualize and compare a different camera combination, just use the right or left arrows in the table to switch to the respective camera.
 Alternatively, you can also navigate to the CAM-parator app and make your selection from the full list of cameras there.